 The competitor complaints process gives fast and thorough consideration to competitor complaints for the benefit of consumers and to ensure a level playing field for industry.
 It is a user-pays process where all parties have ample opportunity to put their cases, however, the overriding consideration is making a fair, fast decision, based solely on the Advertising Codes.
 Once a decision is made, offending advertisements are requested to be withdrawn.

-Provide a detailed complaint citing the provisions of the Advertising Codes of Practice you believe to have been breached and enclosing copies of the relevant advertisement/s.
+Provide a detailed complaint citing the provisions of the Advertising Codes you believe to have been breached and enclosing copies of the relevant advertisement/s.

 The Chair of the Complaints Board will consider whether the complaint is suitable to be dealt with in the competitor complaints process – this consideration can occur within 24 hours if urgency is requested.